jonfast565/MiniLibrary/README.md

 # MiniLibrary
-A small app for cataloging, storing, and renting out books
+A small graphical library app for storing books